Gaza Strip smuggling tunnels: Measures taken by Israel

 Although Israeli air strikes rendered over 100 tunnels inoperative during Operation Pillar of Defense, many of them were restored within a few weeks because the main damage was sustained at the openings, not in the middle sections.

-During the 2014 Israel–Gaza conflict, Israel launched a ground offensive into Gaza with the primary objective being to fully destroy the cross border tunnels.
+During the 2014 Gaza War, Israel launched a ground offensive into Gaza with the primary objective being to fully destroy the cross border tunnels.
 In total 31 tunnels were destroyed during the weeks the IDF was in Gaza.

-On 11 August 2014 the IDF announced they had successfully tested a system that could be used to detect these tunnels.
+On 11 August 2014, the IDF announced they had successfully tested a system that could be used to detect these tunnels.
 This new system uses a combination of sensors and special transmitters to locate tunnels.
 The IDF expects development to cost up to NIS 1.5 billion, and could be deployed within the year.